stefuiii/tp/docs/UserGuide.md

 Examples:
 * `delete Alice Pauline` deletes the contact named `Alice Pauline` when she is the only contact with that name.
-* `find Jadon` followed by `delete 2` deletes the second person named `Jadon` shown in the results of the `find` command after multiple Jadons were listed.
+* `find Jadon` followed by `delete 2` deletes the second person named `Jadon`, who is shown in the results of the `find` command, after multiple Jadons were listed.

 ### Clearing all entries : `clear`